-- When using the defrost weight feature, the weight entered should always be 0.5 to 6.5 pounds. - Use both defrost weight and defrost time features for raw food items only.
+- When using the defrost weight feature, the weight entered should always be (valid entries are from 4 to 100 ounces). - Use both defrost weight and defrost time features for raw food items only.
 Defrosting gives best results when food to be thawed is a minimum of 0°F (taken directly from a true freezer).
 If the food has been stored in a refrigerator-freezer that does not maintain a temperature of 5°F or below, always program a lower food weight or lower cook time to prevent cooking the food. - If the frozen food is stored outside the freezer for up to 20 minutes, enter a reduced cook time or weight.